 I became as hard as whipcord, but with a brain like cotton wool.
 (Derek Raymond)

-The visitors are batting second and are around 40 runs away from chasing down around 250 with plenty of wickets in hand.
+It’s a game played in the best spirit and the visitors are batting in the second innings, around forty runs away from a victory chase with eight wickets in hand.
 The game is in the bag.
-A right-hand-left hand batting combo need a sight screen moving.
-It’s a nickel and dime situation normally dealt with immediately; a couple of fielders get the screen moved, and on we go.
+A right-left batting combo need a sight screen moving.
+It’s a nickel and dime situation normally dealt with by a couple of fielders, and on we go.

-The captain of the fielding team shouts a polite request to the posse paraphrased: Guys, would a couple of you mind moving the screens.
+The captain of the fielding team shouts a polite request to the posse: Guys, would a couple of you mind moving the screens.
 No response.
 The captain, moving a tad nearer to the posse, tries again – still no response.
-The head honcho of the posse then crosses the boundary rope and in a this-town’s-not-big-enough-for-both-of-us posture declares: Come and fu*king make me.
+The head honcho of the posse then crosses the boundary rope and in a this-town’s-not-big-enough-for-the -both-of-us posture declares: Come and fu*king make me.

-At that point I had a vision of Mrs Umps asking me to pass her a ball of wool for her latest Esty project while I’m watching Match of the Day and me saying come and fu*king make me before I am impaled by a single point needle while Mrs Umps is telling the ambulance service there is a lot of blood….but take as long as you need to, I appreciate how busy you guys are.
+At this point I have a vision of Mrs Umps asking me to pass her a ball of wool for her latest Etsy craft project while I’m busy watching Match of the Day.
+I’m engrossed in the redoubtable Alan Shearer’s scientific analysis about the diamond (I still haven’t got a clue what it means) as the request for wool is repeated, this time in a more confrontational manner.
+I reply: Come and fu*king make me before I am impaled by a single point needle while Mrs Umps is telling the ambulance service: There is a lot of blood….but take as long as you need to, I appreciate how busy you guys are.